SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Given its features, it’s not shocking to see Vivint’s premium pricing on packages and plans.
 For some, that’s not a big issue, especially since the benefits certainly outweigh the costs.
 But because of its higher pricing, it’s not for everybody.
 So you need to have an understanding of what exactly you’re getting.
 In this guide, we’ll share with you all about Vivint’s equipment packages, monthly plans, and how much it all costs.
 We’ll also touch on the drawbacks of Vivint, as we want you to walk away fully informed.

 Learn more about Travis and our methodology →

 Since we wanted to find out what actual Vivint customers were saying, we collected ratings from 38 Vivint customers throughout the first quarter of 2022 via an online survey.
 The majority rated Vivint “five stars” in most categories.
 One-star ratings from a few unhappy campers did drag the averages down.

-Let’s start off with the biggest expense — the equipment fee.
-A security system from Vivint starts at $599 and ranges upward of $1,789.
+As is true with most systems, equipment is the biggest expense.
+A security system from Vivint starts at $599 and can cost as much as $1,789.
 That’s expensive, considering SimpliSafe’s cheapest packages cost about $200.